-[8] Detrich's counsel did even less than the counsel whose performance we found deficient in Jones.
-Higgins did not provide any expert mental health evaluations to the court, much less use them to bolster his mitigation case; he presented no live testimony by any mental health expert, court-appointed or otherwise; and he admits that he did not enlist the assistance of any mental health professional.
-Indeed, the only expert mental health reports before the sentencing judge were two 1985 evaluations by a state psychologist and psychiatrist that were attached to the PSR and a 1991 court clinic psychologist's evaluation that the state had provided the court.6 In other words, unlike Jones's counsel, Detrich's counsel presented no expert mental health evidence at all.
-The fact that the sentencing judge had the 1985 and 1991 reports to consider did not excuse this failure; Higgins could not reasonably rely on these reports because they were not conducted by "partisan" experts.
-See Jones, 583 F.3d at 640.
+[8] Higgins did not provide any expert mental health evaluations to the court, much less use them to bolster his mitigation case; he presented no live testimony by any mental health expert, court-appointed or otherwise; and he admits that he did not enlist the assistance of any mental health professional.
+Indeed, the only expert mental health reports before the sentencing judge were two 1985 evaluations by a state psychologist and psychiatrist that were attached to the PSR and a 1991 court clinic psychologist's evaluation that the state had provided the court.
+In other words, Detrich's counsel presented no expert mental health evidence at all.
+The fact that the sentencing judge had the 1985 and 1991 reports to consider did not excuse this failure; Higgins could not reasonably rely on these reports because they were not conducted by partisan experts.
+Lambright v.
+Schriro, 490 F.3d 1103, 1120-21 (9th Cir.
+2007) ("Counsel may not rely for the development and presentation of mitigating evidence on the probation officer and a court appointed psychologist. . . .
+The responsibility to afford effective representation is not delegable to parties who have no obligation to protect or further the interests of the defendant.").
 What is more, those reports were not based on a full account of Detrich's background and thus could not provide an "accurate profile of the defendant's mental health."
 Caro v.
 Woodford, 280 F.3d 1247, 1254 (9th Cir.
 2002) (noting that counsel have "an affirmative duty" to provide background information to mental health experts).